 There is a difference between the experiences we have and live and the way our brain stores those experiences.
 In other words, there is a representation of those experiences in our brain that will shape the way we remember those experiences and how we will operate in our lives after those experiences happened.
 The brain organizes our experiences in certain ways and we tend to live at the effect of those experiences, no matter whether they are positive or negative.

 Science has proven, that the brain has a natural tendency to focus on the negative experiences.
 It does that out of survival, as an automatic self-protection mechanism.
 This information is a relief because now we know that focusing on the negative is not a personal flaw.
 The brain is bias toward negative activity.

-While working together, we will address the “thinking errors” that dominate your life and stop you from doing what you want.
+While working together, we will address your beliefs and the thinking patterns that dominate your life and stop you from doing what you want.

 Have you experienced trauma?